 Why This Matters

-We won’t go into the intricacies of modal verbs having three categories, as teachers wouldn’t find much practicality in those depths for most situations.
-But in case you’re wondering how to address what seems like inconsistencies with modals, being aware of the three categories might help.
+We won’t go into the intricacies of modal verbs having three flavors in this post, as there’s far too much to cover.
+But in case you’re wondering how to address what seems like inconsistencies with modals, being aware of the three flavors might help.
 Here’s just a glimpse.

 MULTIPLE USES PER WORD